ocaml-sf/learn-ocaml/docs/exercices_format.md

 OCaml file containing the definitions that are known by the user.
 In the web-application, the prelude is shown after the exercise description.
-The prelude is loaded in the environment before any other `.ml` files from the exercise.
+The prelude is loaded in the environment before any other `.ml` files from the exercise directory.

 ### prepare.ml

 OCaml file containing some definitions that are unknown by the user.
-As such, it can be used to to redefine some functions, or execute some code before student code.
+As such, it can be used to to redefine some functions, or execute some code.
 For example, it is useful to redefine some standard library functions to track their usage for algorithmic purpose. `prepare.ml` is loaded directly after `prelude.ml` in the environment.

 ### template.ml